-Realtime System require a high resolution notion of time.
+Realtime systems require a high resolution notion of time.
 Both very small units and very long periods of time must be uniformly representable, a range that is not even representable with a long value.
-Furthermore, a time can represent an absolue point in time, usually represents some absolute fixed point in time plus an offset, or it can represent an interval of time.
-The time classes defined in Chapter 9 below support a longs worth of seconds and another integer for nanoseconds.
+Furthermore, a time can represent an absolute value, usually represented as some absolute fixed point in time plus an offset, or it can represent an interval of time.
+The time classes defined in Chapter 9 support a longs worth of seconds and another integer for nanoseconds.